luerhard/chapter_regression_and_artifical/main.md

 F1 = 2 * \frac{Precision * Recall}{Precision + Recall}
 $$
 To be comparable to the models presented below, the logistic regression from above is rerun on the training data set and evaluated on the test set.
-The results are shown in the following confusion matrix:
+The results are shown in the confusion matrix in Table @tbl:logregconfmat.

 ```{.table #tbl:logregconfmat}
 ---